 Read more on the setup of the course, the personal search for happiness, the influence of digital media and the coronavirus on happiness, and the role of happiness in the bigger picture.

 You can find the timetable on Datanose.

-Other interested parties, such as contract students or students from other institutions, can register from 7 June 2021 until one week prior to the start of the course by completing the registration form.
+‘Bijvak’ students and contract students can register until one week prior to the start of the course, by completing the online registration form.

 The IIS strives to reflect current societal issues and challenges in our elective courses, honours modules and degree programmes, and attempts to integrate the following Sustainable Development Goals (SDGs) in this course.
 For more information about these goals, please visit the SDGs website.